Striveworks/valor/README.md

 ### 5. (Optional) Setup pgAdmin to debug postgis

-You can use the free pgAdmin utility to debug your postgis tables as you code.
+You can use the pgAdmin utility to debug your postgis tables as you code.
 Start by [installing pgAdmin](https://www.pgadmin.org/download/), then select `Object > Register > Server` to connect to your postgis container:
 - *Host name/address*: 0.0.0.0
 - *Port*: 5432
 - *Maintenance database*: postgres